When Does Medicare Coverage Begin?

 You may qualify for Medicare benefits as young as age 20 if any of the following events occur:

 - You have collected Social Security disability benefits for at least 24 months.
 If you qualify for Medicare through disability benefits paid by Social Security or the Railroad Retirement Board, your coverage will begin on the first day of your 25th month of disability benefits.
-This means that once you receive disability benefits for 24 months, you qualify for Medicare to start on the first day of the following month.

 - You have ALS (Lou Gehrig’s disease).
 If you qualify for Medicare because you’re diagnosed with ALS, your coverage will begin the same month your disability benefits begin.

 - You have permanent kidney failure that requires regular dialysis or a kidney transplant and you have paid Social Security taxes for a specified period based on your age.
-If you qualify for Medicare because of kidney failure, your benefits will usually begin on the first day of the fourth month of your dialysis treatments.

 Medicare After Age 65: When Do You Have to Apply for Medicare?